Environments (AWS accounts)

 Similar to Issue 1, team isolation becomes extremely difficult to maintain if all applications in their SDLC stage are within one account.

-If team-a forgets to tag something, or creates a resource that doesn’t support tagging during creation, it’s interactable by who has access to that AWS account.
+forgets to tag something, or creates a resource that doesn’t support tagging during creation, anyone who has access to that AWS account will be able to interact with it.

-In a shared AWS account for a business unit, untaggable billable items such as Data Transfer become impossible to attribute to an application.
+In a shared AWS account for a business unit, untaggable billable items such as Data Transfer cannot easily be attributed to a particular application.

 Billing granularity requires resource tagging, and it is useful to know how much an application costs to run to help prioritise the refactoring, replacement, or retirement of each application.

-Further to this, having more granular billing can expose expensive operations or misconfigured resources such as instances that require right-sizing.
+Further to this, having more granular billing can expose opportunities for optimisation: expensive operations or misconfigured resources such as instances that require right-sizing.

 Since Data Transfer isn’t taggable, you can’t easily trace it back to the originating S3 bucket.

 When holding all applications in a SDLC account, it becomes difficult to retire application infrastructure, even if they’re covered by a good tagging policy.
-With cloud infrastructure, everything should be considered ephemeral and everything should be rebuildable from code.
+When deploying to the cloud, all infrastructure should be considered ephemeral and everything should be rebuildable from code.

 If you destroy the wrong infrastructure when retiring an application, it becomes costly to recreate.
-If you miss the deprovisioning of some infrastructure, you create cloud waste which is also costly.
+If you accidently miss some infrastructure during de-provisioning, you inadvertently create ongoing cloud waste which is also costly.

-Unless you’ve retired all applications within a shared AWS account, you can’t close it, so there’s always a chance there are some resources unaccounted for after an application has been refactored, replaced, or retired.
+Until you’ve retired all applications within a shared AWS account, you can’t close it, so there’s always a chance there are some resources left unaccounted for after an application has been refactored, replaced, or retired.

 Example of destroying the wrong infrastructure